sunilthetab/slackbot/Milestone 1/FIXDESIGN.md

   ```

-  2. The following maintains a persistent user state:
+  ii.
+The following maintains a persistent user state:

   ```javascript